python-attrs/attrs/docs/init.rst

       ...
    ValueError: 'x' has to be smaller than 'y'!

-This example also shows of some syntactic sugar for using the `attr.validators.and_` validator: if you pass a list, all validators have to pass.
+This example also shows of some syntactic sugar for using the `attrs.validators.and_` validator: if you pass a list, all validators have to pass.

-``attrs`` won't intercept your changes to those attributes but you can always call `attr.validate` on any instance to verify that it's still valid:
+``attrs`` won't intercept your changes to those attributes but you can always call `attrs.validate` on any instance to verify that it's still valid:
-When using `define` or :func:`~attr.frozen`, ``attrs`` will run the validators even when setting the attribute.
+When using `attrs.define` or `attrs.frozen`, ``attrs`` will run the validators even when setting the attribute.

 .. doctest::